 Modifications to Policies and Procedures: Beth Sholom Community will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services and activities.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a Beth Sholom Community program, service or activity should contact Terri Carrington at phone (804) 421-5259 or email@example.com as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a Beth Sholom Community program, service or activity should contact ADA Coordinator at email@example.com as soon as possible but no later than 48 hours before the scheduled event.

 The ADA does not require Beth Sholom Community to take any action that would fundamentally alter the nature of its programs or services, or impose any undue financial or administrative burden.

-Complaints that a Beth Sholom Community program, service or activity is not accessible to persons with disabilities should be directed to Beth Sholom Community’s ADA Coordinator Terri Carrington at phone (804) 421-5259 or firstname.lastname@example.org.
+Complaints that a Beth Sholom Community program, service or activity is not accessible to persons with disabilities should be directed to Beth Sholom Community’s ADA Coordinator at firstname.lastname@example.org.

 Beth Sholom Community will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy.